 You know how to measure TTFB, now let’s dive into some techniques that will help you reduce it.

-The first step towards decreasing TTFB is relying on a high-quality Managed Service Provider (MSP) and a fast host server.
+The first step towards improving TTFB is relying on a high-quality Managed Service Provider (MSP) and a fast host server.

 However, many owners decide to go with a shared hosting service.
 While cheaper, with this type of hosting, you share your server’s resources (CPU, bandwidth, memory) with other websites.